 If eggs poached in an easy homemade spicy tomato-vegetable sauce topped with crumbled cheese and cilantro sounds good to you, you’ll love to start your day with this Shakshuka recipe!
 Crusty bread for dipping too.

-Today’s easy Shakshuka recipe is filling and pungent with earthy spices, and also easy to make.
+Today’s easy Shakshuka recipe is filling and pungent with earthy spices.

 What is Shakshuka?